 A paper on "Social Mobilisation and Service in Disaster Relief: A Case Study of Nepal Earthquake”

 A lessons-learned report and documentary video on the 2015 Gorkha Earthquake Response.
-The video has been prepared as two 25 minute episodes with one already broadcast by Nepal TV, and the other due to be broadcast in early December.
-The learning report (based in part on a series of workshops in the affected district as well as nationally) is currently being translated into English after which it will be reviewed by an international expert to identify issues that resonate more broadly.
+The video has been prepared as two 25 minute episodes with one already broadcast by Nepal TV, (the second one was broadcasted on 30th Nov 2016) The learning report (based in part on a series of workshops in the affected district as well as nationally) is currently being translated into English after which it will be reviewed by an international expert to identify issues that resonate more broadly.

 A paper on the implementation of risk-sensitive land use planning and e-BPS (Electronic Building Permit System) in Nepal for safer construction.